myafka/HN-API-Docs/Getting started.md

 Hm, "Show HN: Visualize Graph Theory", sounds interesting!

-The HakerNews site has not only stories but also a job, comment, poll or pollopt.
-You can also get data about them using this method, just need change id.
+The HakerNews site has not only storis, but also: jobs, comments, polls or pollopts.
+You can also get data about them using this method, you just need to change the ID.

 <h2>Step 3.
 The information about the user</h2>

 To get data about a user, you need the [Users method](https://github.com/myafka/HackerNewsDocs/blob/master/Methods.md#users).
-In this method, you need to set user id.
+In this method, you need to set user ID.
-For example, we can find out about the author of the most popular story.
-His user id is maxraz.
+For example, we can find information about the author of the most popular story.
+His user ID is maxraz.

 Example request: